3mcd/javelin/docs-src/content/ecs/_index.md

 }, 16.66666)
 ```

-The player presses the spacebar on their keyboard, `player.jump()` is executed, and the actor jumps!
-But what if a player wants to spectate our game instead controlling an actor?
-In that scenario, it's unnecessary for `Player` to extend `Body`, and we'd either need to modify the inheritance structure, or write code to ensure that spectators shouldn't update data within the physics simulation.
+When the player presses the spacebar on their keyboard, `player.jump()` is called, and the physics body jumps!
+Easy enough.

+What if a player wants to spectate our game instead of controlling a character?
+In that scenario, it would be unnecessary for `Player` to extend `Body`, and we'd either need to modify the inheritance structure, or write defensive code to ensure that spectators shouldn't touch the physics simulation.

 Data and behavior are separate concerns in an ECS.
-High-cohesion game objects are split into three distinct concerns: **components**, game data; **entities**, references to a vector of components; and **systems**, game behavior.
+High-cohesion game objects are split into three distinct concerns: **components**, game data; **entities**, a mutable array of components, the sum of which represents a game object (like a player); and **systems**, game behavior.
 This pattern gives us the ability to modify the behavior of entities at runtime.

 ### Components